AgoraIO/agora_doc_source/en-US/markdown/rte-sdk-legacy-api/token_server_ios.md

 ### Use tokens for user authentication

-This section uses the Android client as an example to show how to use a token for client-side user authentication.
+This section uses the iOS client as an example to show how to use a token for client-side user authentication.

-In order to show the authentication workflow, this section shows how to build and run an Android client on the simulator of your local machine.
+In order to show the authentication workflow, this section shows how to build and run an iOS client on the simulator of your local machine.

 <div class="alert warning">This sample client is for demonstration purposes only.
 Do not use it in a production environment.</div>